FrancisVega/sketch-copy-paste-layout-settings/README.md

-# Copy / Paste Layout Settings
+# Copy / Paste Layout and Grid Settings
 Copy layout and Grid settings from one artboard and paste into multiples artboards.

 Simple.